 Early reports stated that the card might be available to those with sub-optimal credit scores.
 Users with credit scores below 600 are likely to be declined.
 Additionally, anyone who has put a credit freeze on their account must lift the credit freeze before applying, or the application will be denied.

 Apple has launched a new program specifically for users who are denied their Apple Card application.
 The four-month program coaches users on how best to increase their chances of being approved for the card.
 While paying down debt and decreasing income-to-debt ratio seem like common-sense tactics, many people aren't familiar with how companies make creditworthiness decisions.

-Their new Apple Card financial health website helps users understand some of the key factors used during a credit card application.
+Their new Apple Card financial health website helps users understand some key factors used during a credit card application.